Advanced Risk and Portfolio Management

-The ARPM Lab is organized into five parts, built around the three sequential steps of the business process: valuation, ex-ante risk/portfolio management (the “Checklist”), and ex-post performance analysis (Figure 1).
+The ARPM Lab is developed “bottom-up” to address the practitioners’ needs, but is organized and presented “top-down” in a structured, academic manner, built around the sequential steps of the business process (Figure 1): valuation, ex-ante risk/portfolio management (the “Checklist”), and ex-post performance analysis.

 The first 5 steps (Data Processing) prepare all the required econometric and analytical background.
 The next 3 steps (Risk Management) discuss how to measure the risk profile of the portfolio/firm.
 The last 2 steps (Portfolio Management) discuss how to optimize the risk profile of the portfolio/firm, which is the ultimate goal of financial practitioners across the industry (asset management, banking, insurance).

 In addition to the core steps of the “Checklist”, other pieces are crucial to fully understand and implement Advanced Risk and Portfolio Management (Figure 1).